evernation/phasmohelper_german/README.md

 - Behavioral toggles: Filter by abnormal ghost behavior, such as early hunts.
 - Special filtering for the nightmare difficulty.
 Highlights guaranteed evidence with dotted borders for clarity.
 - Official ghost icons displayed next to ghost names for fast identification.
+- Wiki shortcut: Middle-click a ghost's name to open a new tab to that ghost's wiki page.
 - Convenient hotkey: Press 'R' to reset evidence selections.
-- Extra: Detailed description of cursed possessions.
+- Extra: Detailed descriptions of the cursed possessions.

 <img height="64" src="src/ghost-icons/wraith.png"/> <img height="64" src="src/ghost-icons/oni.png"/> <img height="64" src="src/ghost-icons/deogen.png"/>